gitupdates/teslavm/README.md

 <sub>fun fact: that was random project, turned into serious one</sub>

-#### You cant use HAXM 7.8.0 for now.
-(It's not working properly)
+#### Recommended versions
-You should use QEMU 20221130, [HAXM 7.7.1](https://github.com/intel/haxm/releases/download/v7.7.1/haxm-windows_v7_7_1.zip) or just the included in release one's.
+QEMU 20231126, HAXM v7.8.0

-Currently only windows 8.1+ (new acpi, ahci support) are supported.
+In case of windows, only 8.1+ are supported for now.

 ## Installation
 #### For development